golang/vscode-go/docs/settings.md

 | `dlv` | Alternate tool to use instead of the dlv binary or alternate path to use for the dlv binary. <br/> Default: `"dlv"` |
 | `go` | Alternate tool to use instead of the go binary or alternate path to use for the go binary. <br/> Default: `"go"` |
 | `gopls` | Alternate tool to use instead of the gopls binary or alternate path to use for the gopls binary. <br/> Default: `"gopls"` |
-### `go.autocompleteUnimportedPackages (deprecated)`

-Code completion without the language server is deprecated.
-Enable the Go language server (`#go.useLanguageServer#`).
-Include unimported packages in auto-complete suggestions.
-Not applicable when using the language server.

-Default: `false`
 ### `go.buildFlags`

 Flags to `go build`/`go test` used during build-on-save or running tests. (e.g. ["-ldflags='-s'"]) This is propagated to the language server if `gopls.build.buildFlags` is not specified.